Famous3262/alx-low_level_programming/0x12-singly_linked_lists/README.md

 C - SINGLY LINKED LIST

-A singly linked list is a type of linked list that is unidirectional, that is, it can be traversed in only one direction from head to the last node (tail).
-Each element in a linked list is called a node.
-A single node contains data and a pointer to the next node which helps in maintaining the structure of the list.
+A singly linked list in C is a linear data structure in which the elements are not stored in contiguous memory locations and each element is connected only to its next element using a pointer.
+It include a series of connected nodes.
+Each node stores the data and the address of the next node.

 TASKS:

 0. Print list
-mandatory
 Write a function that prints all the elements of a list_t list.

 Prototype: size_t print_list(const list_t *h);